 Global Code of Business Conduct

-Allstate’s Global Code of Business Conduct, published in English and French-Canadian, outlines the values that are core to who we are and what we do.
-They define our culture and beliefs, and set forth expectations for how we conduct our work.
+Allstate’s Global Code of Business Conduct, published in English and French-Canadian, outlines our core values and sets expectations for how we conduct our work.
 The Global Code was updated in 2017.
+The Global Code addresses the following topics, many of which have supporting policies and procedures that provide more detail:

 - Confidential information